dpuscher/contentful-secret-field/README.md

 # Contentful Secret Field App

-This project provides a custom field app for Contentful to handle secret values.
+This project provides a custom field app for Contentful to handle ramdom string values of fixed length (like a secret).

 ## Installation